MaameAmofah/IT_Support-_Cybersecurity_Portfolio/README.md

 Edith Amofah

 ## About Me
-[1 sentence: e.g., "IT professional with hands-on lab experience in Windows administration, troubleshooting, and security monitoring."]
+IT professional with hands-on lab experience in Windows administration, troubleshooting, and security monitoring.

 ## Weekly Artifacts
 ### Week 1: Ticket Resolution Library